-- In a large, deep skillet, heat the avocado oil over medium-high heat, about 2 minutes.
-Add the frozen vegetables, the garlic and the ginger.
+- In a large, deep skillet, heat the avocado oil over medium-high heat for about 2 minutes.
+Add the frozen vegetables, garlic, and ginger.
 Cook, stirring often, until the veggies are defrosted and tender, about 5 minutes.

 - Reduce the heat to medium.
 Give the sauce another stir, then add the turkey meat and the sauce to the skillet.
-Cook, stirring, until everything is well-coated and the sauce thickens, about 2 minutes.
+Cook, stirring, until everything is well-coated and the sauce thickens, for about 2 minutes.